Don't Generate, Discriminate: A Proposal for Grounding Language Models to Real-World Environments: Abstract

 \section{Abstract}

-A key missing ability of current language models (LMs) is grounding to real-world environments.
+A key missing capacity of current language models (LMs) is grounding to real-world environments.
 Most existing work for grounded language understanding uses LMs to directly generate plans that can be executed in the environment to achieve the desired effects.
-It casts the burden of ensuring grammaticality, faithfulness, and controllability all on the LMs.
-We propose \OurMethod, a generic framework for grounded language understanding that capitalizes on the discriminative ability of LMs instead of their generative ability. \OurMethod consists of a symbolic agent and a neural LM working in a concerted fashion: the agent explores the environment to incrementally construct valid candidate plans, and the LM evaluates the plausibility of the candidate plans to guide the search process.
-A case study on the challenging problem of knowledge base question answering (KBQA), which features a massive environment, demonstrates the remarkable effectiveness and flexibility of \OurMethod: A BERT-base LM is sufficient for achieving a new state of the art on standard KBQA datasets, and larger LMs further improve the performance by a large margin. \OurMethod also enables, for the first time, effective few-shot in-context learning for KBQA with large LMs such as Codex.\footnote{Code and data will be released at \url{https://github.com/dki-lab/Pangu}.}
+It thereby casts the burden of ensuring grammaticality, faithfulness, and controllability all on the LMs.
+We propose \OurMethod, a generic framework for grounded language understanding that capitalizes on the discriminative ability of LMs instead of their generative ability. \OurMethod consists of a symbolic agent and a neural LM working in a concerted fashion: The agent explores the environment to incrementally construct valid plans, and the LM evaluates the plausibility of the candidate plans to guide the search process.
+A case study on the challenging problem of knowledge base question answering (KBQA), which features a massive environment, demonstrates the remarkable effectiveness and flexibility of \OurMethod: A BERT-base LM is sufficient for setting a new record on standard KBQA datasets, and larger LMs further bring substantial gains. \OurMethod also enables, for the first time, effective few-shot in-context learning for KBQA with large LMs such as Codex. \footnote{Code and data will be released at \url{https://github.com/dki-lab/Pangu}.}